 The Eskimo may not know it by these names but his concept of its deadly power is much the same.
-Even though it killed only six of his people in 1962, to him it is still the disease that breaks up the family circle, steals away the breadwinner or the mother or several of the children.
-The harshness of his northern environment and the dangers of his way of life make him somewhat fatalistic. but he is not complacent about tuberculosis.
+Even though it killed only six of his people in 1962, to him it is still the disease that breaks up the family circle, steals away the breadwinner or the mother or several of the children The harshness of his northern environment and the dangers of his way of life make him somewhat fatalistic. but he is not complacent about tuberculosis.
 To him it is still Public and Private Enemy Number One.

 There is an urgent lesson for the rest of us in the Eskimo's tragic experience with this disease.
-As the tuberculosis death rate amongst us has declined and our sanatoria have emptied and even closed. some of us have breathed a sigh of relief - much too early in my opinion.
+As the tuberculosis death rate amongst us has declined and our sanatoria have emptied and even closed, some of us have breathed a sigh of relief - much too early in my opinion.

 For those of us who work for the health of Eskimos and Indians have had a recent vivid warning not to let down our guard for an instant against the disease.
-A tiny village of 329 Eskimos and 16 whites, on the western edge gravel ridge, squeezed between the swampy muskeg of the tundra behind and the open sea in front.
+A tiny village of 329 Eskimos and 16 whites, on the western edge of Hudson Bay, 165 miles north of Churchill, in the past six months has produced 80 cases of active tuberculosis, involving 55% of all the households, half the children under ten years of age and 24% of the whole population.
+The outbreak has already claimed two lives.
+In the households affected, there are as many as four cases in some and three cases in others.